decretist/Dissertation/Chapter0/chapter0.md

 prototype textual difference visualizer in Perl to compare them.
-A January 2010 meeting with Barbara Shailor on the Beinecke 413 project was the occasion for the first use I can find in my own notes of the term *Digital Humanities*.
+A January 2010 meeting with Barbara Shailor on the Beinecke 413 project was the occasion for the first use I can find in my own notes of the term Digital Humanities.

-In August 2010, I started work on my PhD in the Medieval and Byzantine Studies Program at The Catholic University of America in Washington, DC.
+In August 2010, I started work on my PhD in the Medieval and Byzantine Studies (MBS) program at The Catholic University of America CUA) in Washington, DC.
 I went to CUA specifically to work with Ken Pennington on Gratian's *Decretum*.
 Even before moving from New Haven to Washington, I had participated in Winroth's class on law in medieval Europe at